paolodeangelis/Enhancing_ReaxFF/README.md

 * `README.md`: This file (repository overview and instructions).
 * `requirements.txt`: This file lists the required Python packages and their versions (see [installation section](#installation)).
 * `assets`: This folder contains any additional assets, such as images or documentation, related to the repository.
-* `data`: This folder contains the data files resulted from this work.
+* `data`: This folder contains the data files resulting from this work.
-  * `ffield.reax.optimized.ff`: This file is the optimized ReaxFF resulted from using these Jupyter notebooks, as explained in the related [journal article][article-doi].
+  * `ffield.reax.optimized.ff`: This file is the optimized ReaxFF resulting from using these Jupyter notebooks, as explained in the related [journal article][article-doi].
 * `notebooks`: This folder contains Jupyter notebooks that provide demonstrations and examples of how to use and analyze the database.
   * `JNB1-Initial_configurations.ipynb`: Jupyter Notebook where the protocol is initialized by querying the *Materials Project* database, downloading the unit crystals, and producing all the initial configurations for the DFT simulations using the *pymatgen* library.
   * `JNB2-Simulations.ipynb`: This notebook performs the simulations using BAND and DFTB codes available in the Amsterdam Modeling Suite.
 The simulations are performed in parallel using the *PLAMS* library and *SLURM* scheduler.